akhdir/php-content-scorer/README.md

 # php-content-scorer
-PHP Content Scorer, scores a user comment according to predefined list of high risk (offensive) phrases and keywords.
+PHP Content Scorer scores a user comment according to a predefined list of high risk (offensive) phrases and keywords.